19hours/sg-statutes/Acts/Casino Control Act.md

 (2) The Authority may amend any such direction by a further direction in writing to the casino operator.

-(3) It is a condition of a casino licence that the casino operator is to comply with any direction for the time being in force under this section.
+(3) Any casino operator which fails to comply with any direction for the time being in force under this section shall be liable to disciplinary action.

-[Vic.
-CCA 1991, s.
-61]
+[Act 36 of 2012 wef 31/01/2013]

 ### Approval of gaming equipment